xavierguihot/spark_helper/README.md

 // In order to write small amount of data in a file on hdfs without the whole spark stack:
 HdfsHelper.writeToHdfsFile(Array("some", "relatively small", "text"), "/some/hdfs/file/path.txt")

+// Deletes all files/folders in "hdfs/path/to/folder" for which the timestamp is older than 10 days:
+HdfsHelper.purgeFolder("hdfs/path/to/folder", 10)
 ```

 ### SparkHelper: